Backdoors with Python

 About the Instructor

 D.L.
-Evenden is an experienced offensive security operator/analyst with 10 years of active work experience inside the Intelligence Community.
-His time inside the IC led him to learn Persian Farsi, working at NSA Red Team, and being a member of an elite international team operating in conjunction with coalition forces to aid in the ongoing efforts in the Middle East.
+Evenden is an experienced offensive security operator/analyst with 10 years of active work experience inside the Intelligence Community (IC).
+During his time inside the IC, he learned Persian Farsi, worked at NSA Red Team and was a member of an elite international team operating in conjunction with coalition forces to aid in the ongoing efforts in the Middle East.

 While he currently works with an ISP and DHS to aid in the efforts to enhance the bidirectional sharing relationship between the US Government and Commercial entities, his passion is educating network administrators and security engineers on best practices when securing your network.